Romania travel guide

 Experience the rich cultural heritage of Romania on our day trip to Peles and Cantacuzino castles.
 Explore the stunning architecture, intricate wood carvings, and stained glass win

-Some of the top attractions of the city are the Black Church, the city's main square (also known as Council Square), the Rope Street -one of the narrowest streets in Europe, The Black Tower, The White Tower, Cetățuia Brașovului.
+Some of the top attractions of the city are the Black Church, the city's main square (also known as Council Square), the Rope Street - one of the narrowest streets in Europe, The Black Tower, The White Tower, Cetățuia Brașovului.
 A tour of Bran Castle will help you discover all the details of Dracula's legend, Vlad the Impaler, as well as the connection between the castle and Bram Stoker's Count Dracula.
 From Brașov, you can also take a trip to the Bear Sanctuary in Zărnești, a natural reservation where you can adopt a bear.

 2. Bucharest, Romania

 Bucharest, the capital city of Romania and by far the biggest city in the country, is an exceptional tourist destination encompassing monumental buildings of communist architecture, national museums and squares, and parks.
-The capital city, also known as "Little Paris," is by far the center of Romanian culture and art.
-Bucharest succeeds in combining the architectural style of the interbellum and communist periods with elements of modern architecture, and one of the best ways to observe all of these is by taking a walking tour through Bucharest's Old Town.
-Other famous attractions in Bucharest are the Palace of the Parliament (also known as People's Palace) and the Spring Palace, the former residence of Romania's communist leader, Nicolae Ceaușescu.
-In the times before WWII, the earthquake from 1977 and the communist regime took down most of the city's Art-Nouveau style architecture and buildings.
+The capital city, also known as "Little Paris," is by far the centre of Romanian culture and art.
+Bucharest succeeds in combining the architectural style of the Interbellum and communist periods with elements of modern architecture, and one of the best ways to observe all of these is by taking a walking tour through Bucharest's Old Town.

-If you want to explore Romania's capital Bucharest check out our Bucharest City Tour, and if you would like to learn more about the Romanian Communist period, check out our Bucharest Communist Tour
+If you want to explore Romania's capital Bucharest check out our Bucharest City Tour, and if you would like to learn more about the Romanian Communist period, check out our Bucharest Communist Tour.

 Private Bucharest City Tour including Parliament &